 You can name one or more people you trust to act as an attorney.
 They will make decisions on your behalf regarding your medical care, daily care, living arrangements or life-sustaining treatments, and your property, bills or bank accounts.

 I want to be buried in the local churchyard when I die.
 Should I put that in my will?

-Most will writers will ask what your wishes are, either burial or cremation and can add these details to your will.
-However, many wills are not found until after the funeral so it’s a good idea to make your wishes known to your family before you die.
+Yes, you can make provisions for a burial or cremation in your will.
+However, many wills are discovered after the funeral, so it is a good idea to make your wishes known to your family before you die.

 "Helping you protect what you have worked all your life for"